5mm Remington Rimfire Magnum

 The 5 mm Remington Rimfire Magnum or 5 mm RFM is a bottlenecked rimfire cartridge introduced by Remington Arms Company in 1969.
 Remington chambered it in a pair of bolt-action rifles, the Model 591 and Model 592, but this ammunition never became very popular, and the rifles were discontinued in 1974.
 About 52,000 rifles and 30,000 barrels for the T/C Contender pistol were sold during its brief production run.
 Remington discontinued the cartridge itself in 1982, leaving owners with no source of ammunition.

-In 2008, the cartridge was reintroduced by Mexico's Aguila Ammunition in collaboration with Centurion Ordnance.
+In 2008, the cartridge was reintroduced by Aguila Ammunition in collaboration with Centurion Ordnance.